andrew/ultimate-awesome/README.md

 - [GAN-Inversion](https://github.com/weihaox/GAN-Inversion) - [TPAMI 2022] GAN Inversion: A Survey.
 - [awesome-information-retrieval](https://github.com/harpribot/awesome-information-retrieval) - A curated list of awesome information retrieval resources.
 - [awesome-telegram](https://github.com/ebertti/awesome-telegram) - Collection great groups, channels, bots and libraries for Telegram.
+- [awesome-nocode-lowcode](https://github.com/kairichard/awesome-nocode-lowcode) - A curated list of awesome nocode / lowcode applications to build other applications.
 - [awesome-mixture-of-experts](https://github.com/XueFuzhao/awesome-mixture-of-experts) - A collection of AWESOME things about mixture-of-experts.
 - [best-of-python-dev](https://github.com/ml-tooling/best-of-python-dev) - 🏆 A ranked list of awesome python developer tools and libraries.
 Updated weekly.
 - [Awesome-European-Tech](https://github.com/uscne/Awesome-European-Tech) - An up-to-date, community-driven list of awesome European tech alternatives!
 All focused on privacy, sustainability, and innovation.
 The goal is to support European projects and companies compliant with GDPR, UK GDPR, and the Swiss FADP.